 You started a blog!
 YEAH!!
-You are reading blogs from others who are telling you to make sure you have an email list immediately, and someone else says Pinterest is most important.
+You are reading blogs from others telling you to make sure you have an email list immediately, and someone else says Pinterest is most important.
 And when should you start learning about SEO?

 When you started your blog, you probably did so because you want to make money.
 That may be so you can quit your regular job or supplement your income.
 You may have also started one just because you have something you want to share with the world.